dotch3/bookingmate/README.md

 - **Custom Commands**: 8 reusable commands implemented
 - **Test Data**: Environment-driven test data management
 - **Execution**: Ready for CI/CD integration

+#### Non-Functional Testing Status
+**⏸️ ON HOLD**: Testing for accessibility, performance, security, and other non-functional requirements is currently on hold until the system reaches a more stable condition.
+These testing activities will be prioritized in future phases once core functionality bugs are resolved and the system demonstrates consistent reliability.

 ### Phase 5: Fixes & Regression (`phase-5-fixes-regression`) ⏳
 **Objective**: Address bugs and ensure system stability